Highschool of the Dead: Reception

 In Japan, the sixth volume of Highschool of the Dead placed fifth on the Oricon charts between July 5 and July 11, 2010, selling 92,040 copies; and 13th between July 12 and July 18, 2010, selling 43,714 copies for a total of 135,754 copies.
 The seventh volume of Highschool of the Dead reached 11th on the Oricon charts between May 2 and May 8, 2011, selling 57,016 copies; second between May 9 and May 15, 2011, selling 115,154 copies; and 19th between May 16 and May 22, 2011, selling 34,362 copies for a total of 206,532 copies.
 By May 2011, the manga has had over 3 million copies in circulation.

 In North America, the second volume of the manga reached The New York Times Best-Selling Manga List, placing fourth between April 24 and April 30, 2011; tenth between May 1 and May 7, 2011; and eighth between May 8 and May 14, 2011.

 Andy Hanley of the UK Anime Network summaries the first manga volume as: "Nothing ground-breaking here, but a volume of mindless fun that brings all of the gory entertainment of a zombie apocalypse to the printed page."
 Nate Lanxon of Wired UK praises its production quality despite having no single original element.

 At San Diego Comic-Con "Best and Worst Manga of 2011" panel, it was listed among the "Worst Manga" in a series of rapid-fire questions.

 For the anime adaptation, Chris Beveridge from Mania.com comments on the first episode, "There's a lot to like here if you're looking for something beyond the usual high school dramas and comedies of the last few years."
 Carlo Santos of Anime News Network states that, "Other recent zombie works in Western entertainment have tried to play it ironic, or postmodernist, or just plain silly, but this one goes for straight-up horror—and pulls it off admirably."
 However, Zac Bertschy of the same website, states for this episode that, "It just could've easily been written by a script generator or a horror fan with 19 minutes to kill."

 In March 2015, the Chinese Ministry of Culture announced a crackdown on sites hosting overly-violent or sexual anime content, with Highschool of the Dead being singled out as an example due to its sexual content; the Ministry described it as "borderline-pornographic".
 On June 12, 2015, the Chinese Ministry of Culture listed Highschool of the Dead among 38 anime and manga titles banned in China.

-Appearances in other titles

-Illustrator Shōji Satō featured Rei and Saeko in crossover illustrations for his other manga Triage X. It was also briefly featured roughly halfway through episode 4 of Waiting in the Summer.